 Researchers have also argued that the adverse effects of early exposure to risk factors for children living in disadvantaged and impoverished homes render children less likely to succeed in school, compromises their academic achievement and impacts their potential to succeed in adult life.

-Given the significance of early language skills for cognitive development, schooling, and academic achievement of children, it is important to identify early both the prevalence of language delay and the socio-economic risk factors associated with it.
-Moreover, early screening and detection of children with language delays are important as it can identify children who require intensive stimulation services, which in turn leads to improved language performance.
+Given the significance of early language skills for cognitive development, schooling, and academic achievement of children, it is important to identify early both the prevalence of language delay and the socioeconomic risk factors associated with it.
+Moreover, early screening and detection of children with language delays are important as they can identify children who require intensive stimulation services, which in turn leads to improved language performance.

 Prevalence of speech delay and its correlates in the community is virtually unknown in India.
 Most of the studies have been conducted on clinical samples of children, and these cannot be used to shed light on the correlates of early speech delay in young children.

 Most research highlights the prevalence of language delay in Indian children less than 3 years of age from the community setting and highlights that a sizeable minority have a language delay.
 These research results are also in line with results from studies conducted in the West, which also report prevalence rates for speech and language delay in the range of 2-8%.